- In New Jersey, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 Where can I apply for Medicaid in New Jersey?

 Medicaid is administered by the Department of Health and Human Services (DHHS) in New Jersey.
-Individuals can apply for Medicaid for the aged, blind and disabled or an MSP use this website or by visiting a County Welfare Agency.
+You can apply for Medicaid ABD or an MSP use this website or by visiting a County Welfare Agency.
 Applicants who have questions can call 1-800-356-1561.